zogzog/cubicweb/doc/book/en/devweb/js.rst

 A simple example with asyncRemoteExec
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the python side, we have to extend the ``BaseController``
+On the python side, we have to define an
-class.
-The ``@jsonize`` decorator ensures that the return value of the
-method is encoded as JSON data.
-By construction, the JSonController
-inputs everything in JSON format.
+:class:`cubicweb.web.views.ajaxcontroller.AjaxFunction` object.
+The
+simplest way to do that is to use the
+:func:`cubicweb.web.views.ajaxcontroller.ajaxfunc` decorator (for more
+details on this, refer to :ref:`ajax`).

 .. sourcecode: python

-    from cubicweb.web.views.basecontrollers import JSonController, jsonize
+    from cubicweb.web.views.ajaxcontroller import ajaxfunc

-    @monkeypatch(JSonController)
-    @jsonize
+    # serialize output to json to get it back easily on the javascript side
+    @ajaxfunc(output_type='json')
     def js_say_hello(self, name):
         return u'hello %s' % name

-In the javascript side, we do the asynchronous call.
+On the javascript side, we do the asynchronous call.
 Notice how it
 creates a `deferred` object.
 Proper treatment of the return value or
 error handling has to be done through the addCallback and addErrback
 methods.